Salient Partners: History

 ranked by local assets under management at $21.5 billion.
 That same year, the firm completed its acquisition of Forward Management LLC, reporting a resulting $27.6 billion in combined assets.

 In 2012, the firm launched the Salient Risk Parity Index, purportedly the first of its kind for the industry.

 In February 2020, J. Philip Ferguson took over as interim CEO following the unexpected death of founder and long-term CEO John Blaisdell.
 Later that year the board appointed Bill Enszer as CEO.
 Prior to becoming CEO, Enszer was a managing director with the firm for over 10 years.

+In November 2022, Salient Partners was acquired by Westwood Holdings, an investment and wealth management firm based in Dallas.

 Media

 Dr. W. Ben Hunt, Salient Partners' Chief Investment Strategist is the primary author for Salient's blog and newsletter Epsilon Theory, a site that analyzes market trends through the lens of game theory.